• LOGIN

 While retail investors and advisers track various performance-based quantitative parameters such as excess returns and Sharpe ratio on mutual fund fact sheets, the professional investment consulting industry uses more advanced measures such as tracking error and information ratio to evaluate active funds.
 We calculated and analysed these measures for the Indian equity fund universe with

-• Published in Featured, Portfolio Construction, Equities
+- Published in Equities, Featured, Portfolio Construction

 Do mutual fund ratings work?

-16 February, 2022 by MMI Team
+16 February, 2022

 Investors and advisers often use ‘star ratings’ to select the ‘best mutual funds’.
 They assume that the mutual fund ratings, whether denoted by stars or numbers (1 to 5) or alphabets (A, B etc) or metals (gold, silver etc), would be helpful in their selection of funds that will outperform in the future.
 We have